Wider Use Of Osteoporosis Drug Could Prevent Bone Fractures In More Elderly Women

 A class of drugs known as bisphosphonates has long been used to reduce the risk of fractures among people with osteoporosis, a condition of relatively severe bone thinning.

 These drugs were once used much more widely.
-But doctors and patients became concerned as reports of rare, and sometimes severe complications surfaced, including hip fractures and jaw problems.
+But doctors and patients became concerned as reports of rare and sometimes severe complications surfaced, including hip fractures and jaw problems.

 And while National Osteoporosis Foundation guidelines recommend drug treatment for women at risk for fractures, the American College of Physicians' guidelines say current evidence of the benefit of drugs for osteopenia is "limited."